fivetran/dbt_workday/models/docs.md

 {% docs _fivetran_synced %} Timestamp the record was synced by Fivetran. {% enddocs %}

+{% docs _fivetran_start %} Timestamp when the record was first created or modified in the source. {% enddocs %}

+{% docs _fivetran_end %} Timestamp marking the end of a record being active. {% enddocs %}

+{% docs _fivetran_active %} TRUE if it is the currently active record.
+FALSE if it is a historical version of the record.
+Only one version of the record can be TRUE. {% enddocs %}

+{% docs source_relation %} The record's source if the unioning functionality is used.
+Otherwise this field will be empty. {% enddocs %}

 {% docs academic_pay_setup_data_annual_work_period_end_date %} The end date of the annual work period in academic pay setup data. {% enddocs %}

 {% docs academic_pay_setup_data_annual_work_period_start_date %} The start date of the annual work period in academic pay setup data. {% enddocs %}